titan-data/titan/docs/src/cli/cmd/context_default.rst

 context
     Optional.
 If specified the named context is made the default context.
-    Otherwise, the current default context is returned.
+    Otherwise, the current default context is displayed.

 Example
 -------